 Aquamarine sits at a 7.5 – 8 on the Mohs scale (somewhere between quartz and topaz).
 It is a member of the beryl family, along with emerald, morganite, and bixbite (red emerald).
 Aquamarine’s name comes from Latin, meaning water and sea.

-The best quality aquamarine seems to come from Brazil, but it is also found in Russia, Nigeria, Zambia, Madagascar, Mozambique, Afghanistan, Pakistan, and parts of the United States.
+The best quality aquamarine sources are in Brazil.
+It is also found in Russia, Nigeria, Zambia, Madagascar, Mozambique, Afghanistan, Pakistan, and parts of the United States.

 Be careful not to mistake blue topaz gemstones for aquamarine.
-Topaz is beautiful in it’s own right, but is less expensive than aquamarine.
+Topaz is beautiful as well, but is less expensive than aquamarine.
 Another imitation of aquamarine is a form of spinel called aquamarine spinel.

 Aquamarine gems are often heat treated to enhance the color.
 When purchasing one of these stones, be sure to ask if it is natural or treated.